Overview

 But what went wrong?

-Well, when we set up our graph in Studio, we chose a monolith architecture, which created a non-federated graph.
-This was suitable for our purposes at the time, but now that we're breaking down the monolith into subgraphs, we need to make sure our graph is using federation.
+Well, when we set up our graph, we chose a monolith architecture, which created a non-federated graph.
+This was suitable for our purposes at the time, but now that we're breaking down the monolith into subgraphs, we need to make sure our graph is federated.

 Let's try that command again, this time including the --convert